4 Things Kids Need to Know about Alcohol

 Using alcohol to self-medicate anxiety or depression is ineffective and can lead to alcoholism.
 Anxiety and mood disorders such as depression are becoming more common among today’s youth.
 Some may attempt to self-medicate using alcohol, hoping to relieve the unpleasant symptoms of the mental health issues they are experiencing.
 Using alcohol may seem to help at first, but begins a vicious cycle that often leads to alcohol addiction, worsening depression, and even suicidality, the occurrence of suicidal thoughts or behaviors.
 In this case of a dual diagnosis, both the alcohol abuse or alcohol addiction and the mental health disorder must be treated.

 Mixing alcohol with other drugs, including caffeine, is dangerous.
 Drinking alcohol is risky enough, but combining it with another drug can have dangerous, even fatal, consequences.
 Alcohol is a depressant, so mixing it with a benzodiazepine such as Ativan or Valium can cause slowed or difficulty breathing and impaired motor control.
-Mixing alcohol with Adderall or Ritalin can cause increased risk for heart problems and liver damage.
+Mixing alcohol with Adderall or Ritalin can cause an increased risk for heart problems and liver damage.
 Mixing alcohol with cocaine can lead to heart arrhythmias and heart damage.
 Mixing alcohol with energy drinks can lead to excessive drinking, resulting in risky behavior such as drunk driving or sexual assaults, and other injuries.